FrodeSolheim/fs-uae/docs/amiga-forever.md

 After installation, you need to copy the Amiga Forever into place.
-These instructions assume that the FS-UAE base dir is Documents/FS-UAE, and that you have performed the Amiga Forever using the default Wine prefix:
+These instructions assume that the FS-UAE base dir is Documents/FS-UAE, and that you have performed the Amiga Forever installation using the default Wine prefix:

     cd ~/Documents/FS-UAE
     mkdir AmigaForever